NeuroTechX/ntx_slack_archive/eegdata.md

  >in this way you showed just now, do you not pass in EEG as X to constructor, and instead pass it in into the transform call explicitly?
 I expected: `Covariances(X=EEG, estimator='lwf')` instead of `Covariances(estimator='lwf').transform(EEG)`?

+4/5/2017 12:43 PM

+ **alexandre.barachant** :

+ >no, the data nevers goes into the constructor